chengjia21/DevOpsProject/README.md

 4) Added Jekyll theme to Github Pages (Merlot Theme)

-5) The index.md file was successfully displayed in HTML, using the Jekyll theme (Merlot) when accessing the https://chengjia21.github.io/chengjiadevops.github.io/ website
+5) The index.md file was successfully displayed in HTML, using the Jekyll theme (Merlot) when accessing the https://chengjia21.github.io/devopspage.github.io/ website

-6) Amended the index.md file by adding a test list to see if CI/CD process is working.
-Test successful as the code changes were deployed and shown in the HTML Github Page.
+6) Testing: Amended the index.md file by adding a test list to see if CI/CD process is working.
+Also tried changing the Github Page & Repo name to see if the new title of the site would be reflected in the website's title (The red banner on top of the site).
+Tests successful as the code changes were deployed and shown in the HTML Page.